thoughtbot/superglue/docs/concepts.md

   <a href='/posts?bzq=data.post_list.0.title' data-bz-remote={true} />
 ```

-Read more about this in the [traversal guide](./traversal-guide.md)
+Read more about this in the [querying guide]

 ## Embrace UJS